Update: 25 January 2021

 - Bure Marshes NNR nature trail access from boat moorings

-- Fenn’s, Whixall and Bettisfield Mosses NNR: the Manor House car park remains closed
+- Fenn’s, Whixall and Bettisfield Mosses NNR: the manor house car park remains closed but other car parks are available

 For National Nature Reserves managed by other organisations you should contact the managing body for latest details on any opening restrictions.